rehabradio/server-core/README.md

     $ make run

-Once this is finished you will be in the docker container terminal.

-Run this project locally from the command line:

-    $ source /opt/venv/bin/activate
-    $ cd /app/
-    $ make run

 Visit the running application [http://localhost:8000/api/](http://localhost:8000/api/)

 Check out the `Makefile` in the `app/` folder for all available commands.